MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office_OfficeMobile_PdfViewer_PdfFileOperations

 The event is collected for the Office app for Android.
-It records when a PDF open, close, or save operation takes place and is used to understand and prioritize the user experience based on PDF file operation information.
-The event enables us to keep the PDF open, close and save operations performing as expected, and to improve PDF file operation performance.
+It records when a .pdf open, close, or save operation takes place and is used to understand and prioritize the user experience based on .pdf file operation information.
+The event enables us to keep the .pdf open, close and save operations performing as expected, and to improve .pdf file operation performance.

 The following fields are collected: